SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 To make debug log prints in your code, which will be sent to the console, here is a code example:
 `D_PRINTLN("my log message which prints an integer value %d", theIntegerValue);`

+### Useful extra debug options

+Using the previously mentionned sysex debugging, the following defs can be toggled to add extra logging for various actions:
+- definitions_cxx.hpp -> #define MATRIX_DRIVER_DEBUG 1 : this will log pads presses and which UI mode is currently selected, usually pointing to the matching named files under ui/*

 ### Deluge Crash Reader Discord Bot

 If deluge crashes, there is a colorful pixelated image that gets displayed across the main pads and sidebar.
 In case